jesusvillota/Python_DSB_BdE/README.md

-# Python Programming for Banking Supervision
+# Introduction to Python Programming

+**Diploma in Banking Supervision**

-**Diploma de Supervisión Bancaria – CEMFI**
+**Banco de España - CEMFI**

-**Bank of Spain**

 **Teacher: Jesús Villota Miranda (PhD Student in Economics, CEMFI)**

-### README: Introduction to Python Programming for Banking Supervisors

 Welcome to the **Introduction to Python Programming** course, part of the "Diploma de Supervisión Bancaria" at CEMFI.
 This course is designed specifically for incoming banking supervisors at the Bank of Spain.
-It is embedded within the broader "Programming" subject and serves as a foundation for your upcoming Data Science course with Joel Marbet.
+It is embedded within the "Programming" subject and serves as a foundation for your upcoming Data Science course with Joel Marbet.

 #### Course Objective